CorrineTan/master-python/oop.md

 - The __init__() method is called automatically when an instance of the class is created in the program.

+We Skip Self When We Create an Instance:
 ```
 class Circle:
 	def __init__(self, radius, color):